How to use Sales Discounts in Accounting

-This article offers an overview of discounts and terms.
+This article offers an overview of discounts and terms (financial terms of the sale).
 We don’t explain the details of how to setup discounts or terms.
 There are links at the bottom of this article for that.

 Terms and Discounts